 The GPS will show you a live map of where you are and where your waypoints are so you have an overview of your entire route.
 They even offer Garmin Traffic, a service that gives directions with detailed and up-to-date traffic maps to avoid congestion!

-Overall, if you’re in the market for a route planning device, we recommend using a service such as Upper to plan your trips before making a huge purchase for a GPS system.
+Overall, if you’re in the market for a route planning device, we recommend using an Upper service to plan your trips before making a huge purchase for a GPS with multiple destination routing.